 Probation, Disqualification, & Reinstatement

-Probation, disqualification, and reinstatement policies and procedures are an important part of the Follow-Up component of the College’s Student Success & Support Program (SSSP) and are designed to assist students in making progress toward realistic academic, career, and personal goals.
+Probation, disqualification, and reinstatement policies and procedures are designed to assist students in making progress toward realistic academic, career, and personal goals.

 ACADEMIC PROBATION occurs after a student has attempted at least twelve (12) units, as shown by the official academic record, and has earned a term grade point average (GPA) below 2.0 for all units graded according to the established College grading scale.